Where are they now? - Jon Davison

 worked with Jon Anderson, Steve Hackett, Steven Wilson, ex-Giraffe).

-Already out is Acceleration Theory Part One and Part
+Out are Acceleration Theory Part One and Part

 female alien named AlienA (Leticia Wolf), who falls in love